Hamadalnamazi/LSTM_airplane_dataset_analysis/README.md

 Implementation of LSTM in a supervised learning problem in both keras and tensorflow.

+#### Dataset :

+International airline passengers,with monthly totals in thousands

 # About the problem

 It's obvious that it's a supervised learning problem.
 So, initially the dataset looked something like this :